rock-simulation/mars_install_scripts/README.md

  MARS Install Scripts
 ======================

  ### (23.02.2015)

 This repository contains scripts that will install [MARS](http://github.com/rock-simulation/mars) and its dependencies for you with only minimal configuration effort on your part.

-All you have to to is to create a clean folder that will become your MARS development folder and then clone this repository into it:
+All you have to do is to create a clean folder that will become your main development folder and then clone this repository into it:

-    $ mkdir mymarsdev
+    $ mkdir my_dev
     $ git clone https://github.com/rock-simulation/mars_install_scripts.git

-You can choose any name you like, but we will here refer to it as **mars_dev_root**.
+You can choose any name you like, but we will here refer to it as **dev_root**.
 Everything that is compiled by these scripts will be cloned and installed into that folder only.
-Thus you can also use the MARS Install Scripts to create multiple independent MARS folders, which can be useful e.g. for testing.
+Thus you can also use the install scripts to create multiple independent `dev` folders, which can be useful e.g. for testing.

 > Note: If you don't have **git** installed, the install scripts can install it for you.
-In this case, you obviously need to download the repository manually as a zip-file and unpack it into "**mars_dev_root**/mars_install_scripts".
+In this case, you obviously need to download the repository manually as a zip-file and unpack it into "**dev_root**/mars_install_scripts".

+Generally, to install MARS you can use:

+    $ mars.sh bootstrap packageList.txt.example

+If you want to setup the environemnt to use the install scripts for other projects then mars just use:

+    $ mars.sh envsh

+> Note: You have to install the system dependencies on your own!
+See the detailed description for your operating system below.

 Detailed installation instructions
 -----------------------------------

 ### Ubuntu